Gosayram/kaniko/README.md

 #### Flag `--max-concurrent-cache-checks`

 Set this flag to specify the maximum number of concurrent cache checks.
 This controls parallel cache lookups for better performance.
-Defaults to `5` for optimal balance between speed and resource usage.
+Defaults to `3` for optimal balance between speed and CPU resource usage, especially with multiple parallel builds.

 **Example**: `--max-concurrent-cache-checks=10`

+#### Flag `--max-workers`

+Set this flag to specify the maximum number of workers for parallel operations.
+When set to `0` (default), automatically uses `min(6, NumCPU)` with a maximum of 8 workers.
+This conservative default helps avoid excessive CPU usage when running multiple parallel builds.

+**Example**: `--max-workers=4`

+#### Flag `--max-parallel-hashing`

+Set this flag to specify the maximum number of parallel file hashing operations.
+When set to `0` (default), automatically uses `4` workers.
+This conservative default helps reduce CPU usage for CPU-intensive hashing operations.

+**Example**: `--max-parallel-hashing=8`

+#### Flag `--max-parallel-copy`

+Set this flag to specify the maximum number of parallel file copy operations.
+When set to `0` (default), automatically uses `2` workers.
+This conservative default is optimized for I/O-bound operations and helps prevent excessive CPU usage.

+**Example**: `--max-parallel-copy=4`

+#### Flag `--disable-compression`

+Set this flag to `true` to disable layer compression for maximum build speed.
+This significantly reduces CPU usage but increases layer size.
+Useful for development builds or when CPU resources are limited.
+Defaults to `false`.

+**Example**: `--disable-compression=true`

+#### Flag `--max-file-hash-size`

+Set this flag to specify the maximum file size in bytes for full hashing.
+Files larger than this limit use partial hashing (first 64KB + last 64KB + file size) to reduce CPU usage while maintaining good change detection.
+Defaults to `10485760` (10MB).

+**Example**: `--max-file-hash-size=20971520` (20MB)

+#### Flag `--max-network-concurrency`

+Set this flag to specify the maximum number of parallel network requests.
+When set to `0` (default), automatically uses `5` workers.
+This conservative default is optimized for I/O-bound network operations and helps prevent excessive CPU usage.

+**Example**: `--max-network-concurrency=10`

 #### Flag `--cache-max-conns`